gofiber/fiber/docs/api/app.md

 ## Test

 Testing your application is done with the **Test** method.
 Use this method for creating `_test.go` files or when you need to debug your routing logic.
-The default timeout is `1s` if you want to disable a timeout altogether, pass `-1` as a second argument.
+The default timeout is `1s`.
+If you want to disable a timeout altogether, pass a `TestConfig` struct with `Timeout: -1`.

 ```go title="Signature"
 func (app *App) Test(req *http.Request, config ...TestConfig) (*http.Response, error)